Arthur5492/SpotCfy/README.md

 ## Features

-- **Music Player**: Enjoy your favorite tunes in a custom-built music environment.
 - **Full Piano**: Engage with a fully functional piano created in C++.
 - **Talking Game**: Experience a novel interaction through a conversational game triggered by program re-entry.